estimate_gas_price

 Smart Contract Budgeting: Applications with gas sponsorship or limited budgets can use deprioritized estimates to maximize transaction throughput within budget constraints.

-Best Practices#
+Best Practices

-Query Frequency: Gas prices on Aptos are relatively stable compared to other chains due to the Block-STM parallel execution model.
+Query Frequency: Gas prices on Aptos are relatively stable compared to EVM chains due to the Block-STM parallel execution model.
 Query every 30-60 seconds for normal applications, or more frequently during known high-traffic events.

 Safety Margins: Add a 10-20% buffer to estimates to account for price fluctuations between estimation and submission, especially for prioritized transactions during volatile periods.